mochang2/info-sec/info-sec-project/README.md

 __Countermeasures for SQL injection__
 The best way to prevent SQL injection is to check input values.
 Checking inputs at frontend can be detoured easily using web proxy tools, so doing at backend is necessary.
 A whitelist policy that denotes allowed special characters is recommended, not a blacklist policy.
 Also, use secure functions.
 In the case of Django, do not send queries to the database via 'raw', but rather send queries with functions recommended in the official document.
 They essentially blocks various SQL injection.
 In addition to Django environment, there are ways to prevent SQL injection in various envionments.
 In APM environment, for example, there are functions in PHP language such as _htmlspecialchars_, which escape reserved special characters(#, ', " etc).
 Other ways to prevent SQL injection, according to OWASP, is to use prepared statments or stored procedures.
-Also, giving least privileges to accounts which run the web server to prevent falsification of the database is a good countermeasure.
+Giving least privileges to accounts which run the web server to prevent falsification of the database is another good countermeasure.
 </br>

 ------------------